 What is a smart meter?

-A type of gas and electricity meter which automatically submits your monthly readings to your energy supplier.
+A type of gas and electricity meter which automatically submits your readings to your energy supplier every month.

 The accompanying digital display shows you much energy you’re using in real time in pounds and pence as well as your total usage for either the day, week or month depending on what its been set to.